stkr/web-safe/README.markdown

 ### Realization of End-To-End Encryption

-A session key is exchanged using Rsa.
-All further traffic is encrypted with Aes in block chaining mode with the exchanged session key.
+A session key is exchanged using RSA.
+All further traffic is encrypted with AES in block chaining mode with the exchanged session key.

-The client requests from the server a Rsa public key.
+The client requests from the server a RSA public key.
 The public key is transmitted unencrypted from the server to the client.
 The client generates a session key.
 Using the public key from the server, the session key is encrypted and sent to the server.